Essam El-Haddad: Family members

 One of his sons is Gehad El-Haddad Senior Adviser and Media Spokesperson for the Muslim Brotherhood.
 Gehad had become the most recognized face of the Muslim Brotherhood in foreign media during the period following former President Mohamed Morsi's ouster.
 He held several interviews with international media from inside Rabaa Square where protesters made a sit-in for more than a month.
 He is now also in Al-Akrab prison in solitary confinement.

 Morsi Administration

 El-Haddad was appointed as Assistant to President Mohamed Morsi for Foreign Relations and International Cooperation in August 2012.
-He was leading the country’s efforts to join the BRICS, and engineered the Egyptian Initiative to end the Syrian Crisis.
+He was leading the country's efforts to join the BRICS, and engineered the Egyptian Initiative to end the Syrian Crisis.
 He also contributed to the cease-fire between Gaza and Israel in 2012.

-In 30 June 2013, after a year of Morsi presidency, millions of protesters across Egypt took to the streets and demanded the resignation of Mohamed Morsi.
+On 30 June 2013, after a year of Morsi presidency, millions of protesters across Egypt took to the streets and demanded the resignation of Mohamed Morsi.
 After 3 days, General Abdel Fattah el-Sisi the chief of the Egyptian Armed Forces launched the 2013 Egyptian coup d'état overthrowing president Mohamed Morsi.

 Before General Sisi made his statement.
 El-Haddad took to the official Facebook account to post a frightening statement as described by media at that time.
 The following are parts of it.